 Who?

 Jon Keevy is a writer who dabbles in a bit of everything.
-He’s written about a dozen plays (he’s bad at keeping track) from serious solo shows to raunchy sketch comedies, he’s done a handful of short films, and spent half-a-year writing a fantasy novel about rebels and sentient plants.
-Probably his highest achievement was writing the script for Free Live’s Genital Jousting… a game about a squishy penis searching for love and meaning.
+He’s written about a dozen plays (he’s bad at keeping track) from serious solo shows to raunchy sketch comedies, he’s done a handful of short films, and spent half-a-year writing an Africana-inspired fantasy novel about rebels and sentient plants – The Unwoven Warrior, out in 2025.
+Probably his most widely known achievement so far was writing the script for Free Live’s Genital Jousting… a game about a squishy penis searching for love and meaning.
 The story was even nominated for an international award.
-Weird.
-He does other things too but frankly this seems like enough for now, and you can always google him if you want more.
-Oh, wait… that would probably bring you back here.
-I guess it’s on me to give you more.
+Weird, given the protagonist.

 So, general facts first: He graduated from UCT in 2007 for the 3rd time with an MA in theatre-making and started making theatre with Bosnian-born director Sanjin Muftić, a long time collaborator on many ill-advised schemes.
 Together they produced four plays at the National Arts Festival, toured to Rwanda and Knysna, ran an underground theatre until the cops shut it down, created projections for operas and generally kept themselves busy.